saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ "Top p" determines the maximum number of tokens per response.

- ☐ "Top p" limits token selection based on the sum of their probabilities.
+ ☐ "Top p" limits token selection based on the sum of their probabilities.<br><br>

 **15\.
 You are debugging and testing an OCI Generative AI chat model.
 What is the model behavior if you don't provide a value for the seed parameter?**